 To bridge these disparities and align with the 2030 goal of ending the AIDS epidemic, targeted and context-sensitive public health strategies are essential.
 These must include intensified community-based HIV case-finding — particularly in moderate-burden districts such as Haridwar and Udham Singh Nagar — improved linkage-to-care mechanisms, innovative service delivery models to overcome terrain-related barriers, and anti-stigma campaigns to promote voluntary testing.
 Sustained political commitment, adequate resource allocation, and robust data systems for real-time programmatic monitoring will be pivotal to accelerating Uttarakhand's journey toward the 95-95-95 targets.

+Future research should incorporate qualitative assessments to better understand patient- and system-level barriers affecting progression through the HIV care continuum.
+Stratified analyses based on age, gender, rural–urban residence, and key population groups could help identify disparities and guide targeted interventions.
+Strengthening patient tracking systems, improving retention-in-care mechanisms, and expanding community-based testing and counselling services may further enhance progress toward the UNAIDS goals.
+Additionally, integrating digital follow-up systems, adherence support programmes, and stigma-reduction initiatives could improve treatment uptake and viral suppression rates.
+Continuous monitoring and periodic evaluation will be essential to sustain achievements and ensure that no vulnerable population is left behind in the effort to end HIV as a public health threat by 2030.

 AUTHOR CONTRIBUTIONS